Strawberry Kuchen Recipe – Easy Fruit Dessert

 Rolling the dough thinner makes it more like a pastry crust.
 In my opinion, rolling the dough thinner balances the dough with the fruit and custard layers evenly.

-- Ingredients should be room temperature which makes blending them easier.
+- Ingredients should be at room temperature which makes blending them easier.

-- Add flour gradually.
+- Add the all-purpose flour gradually.
 My dough required about 6 cups.
 I stirred in 3 cups initially and then gradually added the next 2 to 3 cups.

-- Once you can handle the dough, mixing it by hand will give you a feel for the dough consistency.
+- Once you can handle the dough, mixing it by hand will give you a feel for the doughโs consistency.
 You want the dough soft and tender.

 - Adding too little flour will result in a sticky dough.